adam-botma/learn-hawaiian-memory-match/README.md

 ## Design Inspiration

 I loved playing old computer games as a kid (and still do).
 I wanted to create a pixel art based game that reminded me of the games I used to play growing up.
-A majority of the assets used for the game were created by myself with the exception of the title screen background image ().
+A majority of the assets used for the game were created by myself with the exception of the title screen background image (will insert a link to the artist as soon as I found who created the piece).
 Additional styling provided by the <a href="https://nostalgic-css.github.io/NES.css/"> NES.css framework</a>.